WEEK FOUR

 ”One thing I know: that though I was blind, now I see.”
 John 9:25

 Chapter 9 of John is a dialogue between a blind man healed and religious leaders.
-The Pool of Siloam in which Jesus had the blind man wash is significant- Siloam means “sent.”
+The Pool of Siloam in which Jesus had the blind man wash his eyes is significant- Siloam means “sent.”
 It is also significant that it is the story directly following Jesus’ declaration that He is the light of the world.

 This man, born blind, was in bondage to perpetual darkness.
 Even being in a fully lighted room was darkened to him.
 Like this blind man, spiritual blindness is bondage.